heymumford/Samstraumr/README.md

 * Unlike rigid, single-use, or linear programming models, tube-based design allows for systems that "wiggle"—meaning they adapt, evolve, and respond dynamically to changes.
 * Samstraumr acts as a living blueprint, empowering systems with adaptive behaviors and self-awareness, transforming traditionally mechanistic constructs into responsive, living components.

-## Why It Matters:
+## Why This Work Fuels My Joy

-*Modularity:* Independent components ('tubes') that work together, allowing for flexible updates and easy maintenance without disrupting the entire system.
+*Modularity:* Independent components ('tubes') that work together, allowing for flexible updates and easy maintenance, reducing complexity and technical debt without disrupting the entire system.

 *Self-Correction:* Systems with built-in quality controls that monitor performance, adjust based on real-time feedback, and scale as needed without manual intervention.